Bernardo-MG/symbaroum-dev-docs/mechanics/values.md

 # Values

+## Attribute modifiers

+* 10 = 0
+* Each point below 10 increases the modifier by 1 against the character
+* Each point above 10 increases the modifier by -1 for the character

+For example, an attribute at 5 gives a modifier of +5 (in favour of the PCs), while the same attribute at 13 gives a modifier of -3 (against the PCs).

+Note that these are meant to be for NPCs, and so they indicate which value should be added to the PC attribute being rolled.

 ## Dice Values

 Some values are mapped to dice.
 These follow a direct progression from 1d4 up to 1d12: